Waystone

 Coming to counseling is a brave step, so way to go!
 We understand that it can be scary to ask for help and be vulnerable with someone, but research shows that the average person in therapy will have better outcomes than 79% of those who don’t seek treatment (Dr. Henry Westra, summary of over 3000 scientific studies).
 Studies comparing therapy to medication show that therapy is as effective or more effective during treatment than medications and the results last after treatment is completed.

 The two key indicators of the effectiveness of therapy for you is the relationship or fit with your therapist and how much you practice what you learn in therapy in your every-day life.
 So schedule a time to come meet with us and begin your journey towards health and healing.
 Contact us for more information.
-You can reach Beth at 678-353-6778 or beth@waystonelmft.com, and Karis at 678-644-0407 or karis@waystonelmft.com.

 About Us

-PhotoBethBioBeth Leonard, LMFT, Director
+Beth Leonard, LMFT, Founder

-Hi!
 I take seriously the privilege of journeying with clients through the process of healing.
 My desire is to create a safe place to heal and grow in an environment where you feel honored and respected, have space to process life issues and relationships, and to determine and work toward your goals.
 I specialize in treating trauma and working with those who feel voiceless and struggle with codependency.
 I love helping individuals find greater meaning and purpose in life, and couples at all stages (dating, pre-engagement, engagement, marriage, divorce and remarriage) develop greater intimacy in all aspects of their relationships.
 My life motto is: “Don’t waste your pain.”
 In life, pain is inevitable.
 The many ways we try to push it away, anesthetize it, or avoid it can further wound us and cause damage to us and our relationships.
 But when we allow it, pain can be a powerful tool in the Father’s hand for change and growth.
 Specific sex therapy issues I address include trauma, sexual /physical abuse, desire disorders, mismatched desire in couples, female sexual pain and recovery from the impact of sexual addiction/betrayal.
 I am a member of the American Association of Marriage & Family Therapists (AAMFT), the American Board of Christian Sex Therapists (ABCST), and The Southeast Brainspotting Institute.
 I’m in training to become an AAMFT approved supervisor.
-I am trained in Brainspotting, EMDR, Sand Tray, Trauma-Focused Art Therapy and certified in PREPARE/ENRICH for premarital couples.
+I am certified in Brainspotting and trained in, EMDR, Sand Tray, and Trauma-Focused Art Therapy.
+I am also certified in PREPARE/ENRICH for premarital couples.
 I work with adults ages 18+.
 To learn more about Brainspotting, click HERE to watch an informational video or click HERE to watch a demonstration.

 I can be reached at 678-353-6778 or beth@waystonelmft.com.